TEACHING

 COURSES TAUGHT

-Academic Communication (EAP 6000), George Washington University: Spring 2015 (1 section, 12 students).
+Academic Communication (EAP 6000), George Washington University: Spring 2015 (1 section).

 Passage Rating, National Foreign Language Center, University of Maryland: Fall 2006, Spring 2007 (20 students in each course on average).